dullroar/ten-steps-to-linux-survival/Step02.md

 ### I'm Seeing Double{.unnumbered}

-So, both hard\index{Files and Directories!Hard links} and soft links\index{Files and Directories!Soft links} can have some interesting side effects if you think about them.
+So, both hard\index{files and directories!hard links} and soft links\index{files and directories!soft links} can have some interesting side effects if you think about them.
 For one, if you are backing things up, then you may get duplicates in your backup set.
 In fact, with hard links you will, by definition, unless the backup software is very smart and doing things like de-duplication.